minprog/adventure/steps/3 data/index.md

 Make sure the loop ends as soon as `readline` returns *just* a newline character.
 Also, don't forget to clean the data.
 Each line has a newline character at the end, and this character should *not* end up in the room object description!
 Recall how to remove a stray newline from the end of a string?

-Having done the above should lead to a fully initialized `self.rooms` dictionary:
+Having done the above should lead to a fully initialized `rooms` dictionary:

     {
         1: <room.Room object at 0x7f325cbc4d68>,